tomleo/sitenotes/source/content/django.rst

 ++++++++++++++++++

-app names should be lowercase single words like "jobs", "messages", "cars" (they should be plural versions of apaps main model)
+app names should be lowercase single words like "jobs", "messages", "cars" (they should be plural versions of an app's main model)

 Settings